-To Display an error code, the controller turns on and off the error code LED a certain number of times with a pause at the end.
+the error code LED a certain number of times with a pause at the end.
 It repeats the code until the problem is resolved.
 The Error Code Chart is provided to assist the service personnel in troubleshooting the system.

 ERROR CODE COUNT PROBABLE CAUSE

 1 No Input To ATB Switch Input

 2 No Input To Pressure Switch Input Or Overload Condition

 3 Short Or Overload To Winch Up Output

 4 Short Or Overload To Elevation Down Output

-5 Short Or Overload To Extension Out Oulput
+5 Short Or Overload To Extension Out Output

-6 Trigger Inpul Out Of Range
+6 Trigger Input Out Of Range

-Figure 2 CONTROL PLUG ON PENDANT 23924
+Figure 1 CONTROL PLUG ON PENDANT

-Figure 1 RELAY BOX SEE DWG 22209
+Figure 2 RELAY BOX SEE DWG